forestdb/forestdb.org/models/adj-order-appendix.md

 }

 print('reverse ordering (i.e., "brown small box"):')
+display(reverseOrder([{"brown":true,"small":true},
+                      {"brown":true,"small":false},
+                      {"brown":false,"small":true}],
-display(reverseOrder([{"brown":true,"small":true},{"brown":false,"small":true}], 0.64, 0.20))
+                     0.64, 0.20))
 ~~~~

 We now have a way to generate different sets of boxes, and to restrictively modify those sets with multiple adjectives.
-In order to search the parameter space for those cases where the default order does not yield a higher probability of successful classification of the intended referent, we need a range of possible minimum values for `eps`.
-We also need a way of systematically checking all of the possible combinations of parameters.
+In order to search the parameter space for those cases where the default order does not yield a higher probability of successful classification of the intended referent, we need a range of possible minimum values for `eps`, `epsBins`.
+We also need a way of systematically checking all of the possible combinations of parameters, `subjCheck`.

 ~~~~
 ///fold: